-\end{theorem} This theorem shows, $\displaystyle J(\Theta;\tilde{\ecov}-\sigma^2\I)$ is an unbiased approximation of the vanilla penalized log-likelihood function $J(\Theta; \ecov)$.
-Therefore, maximizing the estimator simultaneously maximizes vanilla graphical lasso in (\ref{graphical_lasso}).
-The only necessary extra information is $\sigma$, the strength of Gaussian noise for encryption.
-Consequently, we propose our graphical lasso with a privacy-preserving data algorithm to recover graph structure:
+This theorem shows that $\displaystyle J(\Theta;\tilde{\ecov}-\sigma^2\I)$ is an unbiased approximation of the vanilla penalized log-likelihood $J(\Theta;\ecov)$.
+Therefore, maximizing this estimator simultaneously maximizes the vanilla graphical lasso in~(\ref{graphical_lasso}).
+The only additional information required is the noise level $\sigma$, which specifies the strength of the Gaussian perturbation used in the privatization mechanism.
+Consequently, we propose a privacy-preserving graphical lasso algorithm to recover the underlying graph structure: